 - Understand the limits of the role as agreed with the District Commissioner and when to consult when something falls outside of these – in other words “know what you don’t know” and seek help

-To enquire about this role, please visit crawleydistrictscouts.co.uk.
+To apply for this job please visit crawleydistrictscouts.co.uk.